GridTools/.github/profile/README.md

 # The GridTools Framework

 The GridTools Framework is a set of libraries and utilities for the weather and climate domain.
 GridTools is an effort led by [CSCS](https://www.cscs.ch) at ETH Zurich.
 Community contributions that are aligned with the goals of the GridTools framework are welcome.
-These external (to ETH Zurich) contributions require signing the [GridTools Contributor Assignment Agreement](https://github.com/GridTools/CAA/blob/main/GridToolsCAA.pdf).

 The main projects in the GridTools Framework are